solidi/writing/15-touch-typing-feels-good-but-isnt-for-me.md

 ![One sample capture from keybr.com.](images/15-02.png)

-I started with my style of typing.
-At best, my **float typing** predominantly uses both index fingers and sometimes middle fingers.
+I start with my style of typing.
+My **float typing** predominantly uses both index fingers and sometimes middle fingers.
 Thumbs are on the spacebar.
-I utilize these six fingers where needed.
-My fingers do not feel the keys, but are proficient landing on the right keys.
+I utilize six fingers where needed.
+My fingers do not feel the keys, but   land on the right keys.
 The hands fly across the keyboard as I type.
 I look at the keyboard when I cannot detect the next key’s position.

 Let’s look at my relative typing speed first.